 - Participants should enter the site and prepare their personal equipment whilst maintaining social distancing. - People should maintain the rules on social contact before and after sporting activity, including any breaks in play, or whilst waiting to bat. - Sharing of equipment must be avoided where possible, particularly that used around the head and face, such as helmets.
 Where equipment is shared, equipment must be cleaned before use by another person.
 More information is available here. - No sweat or saliva is to be applied to the ball at any time.
-Any infringement should result in immediate disinfection of the ball. - All participants to wash their hands prior to the start of the activity. - Hand sanitiser to be used at all breaks in activity (or every 6 overs during match play) and prior to consuming any food or drinks. - There should be no shouting, singing or spitting. - A parent, suitable adult or carer may attend to supervise an U18 player/player with a disability.
-You may attend for hospitality where available, subject to following the club's guidance.
-Club officials/volunteers may be present to organise on and off-field activities.
-No other spectators are permitted.
-Anyone on site not partaking in the organised cricket activity should follow government guidance on social distancing.
+Any infringement should result in immediate disinfection of the ball. - All participants to wash their hands prior to the start of the activity. - Hand sanitiser to be used at all breaks in activity (or every 6 overs during match play) and prior to consuming any food or drinks. - There should be no shouting, singing or spitting. - Spectators are permitted at both public and private venues.
+Spectators must observe social distancing and legal gathering size limits (groups of up to 30 outdoors).
+Outdoors, multiple groups of 30 (with no interaction among different groups) are permitted.

-- Participants will exit whilst maintaining social distancing. - Limit the time spent congregating at a venue after cricket activity and ensure that social interaction takes place outdoors, and in separate and distinct groups consisting of up to 6 people or two households.
-Social distancing should be maintained. - One club representative/volunteer will be responsible for collecting and disinfecting shared equipment. - Regular cleaning of equipment and the facility should take place, particularly between one group finishing, and the next group starting.
+- Participants will exit whilst maintaining social distancing. - Social interaction after playing cricket should take place in line with social distancing requirements and legal gathering size limits. - One club representative/volunteer will be responsible for collecting and disinfecting shared equipment. - Regular cleaning of equipment and the facility should take place, particularly between one group finishing, and the next group starting.